Installing a new stereo and speakers in a Toyota Camry

 A family who loves music gets a hand upgrading their car audio

 In this article...
-Our Advisor, Dwight, heads down the road to help a longtime Crutchfield fan install the Kenwood DPX503BT CD receiver and two pairs of Rockford Fosgate speakers in his daughter's 2000 Toyota Camry.
+Our Advisor, Dwight, heads down the road to help a longtime Crutchfield fan install a Kenwood CD receiver and two pairs of Rockford Fosgate speakers in his daughter's 2000 Toyota Camry.

 hile brainstorming do-it-yourself articles for our Holiday catalog, we came across a very complimentary customer email about Dwight, one of our expert Crutchfield Advisors.
 The customer, Tyler, positively raved about the way Dwight helped him plan an audio upgrade for his daughter’s “new-to-her” 2000 Toyota Camry.
 The more we read about his experience, the more we wanted to give them some early Christmas presents.